 Make A Kids Gameday:

 Keep kids busy on Gameday with an outdoor kids gameday if you live in a warm enough location.
 Provide sports equipment like a football, soccer ball, baseball bats and whatever else they may need to have their own outdoor Kids Gameday.
-Don’t worry if they get dirty, you can always use Tide Plus Febreze Freshness Sport specifically designed to fight tough sports stains like grass, dirt clay and blood.
+Don’t worry if they get dirty, you can always use a detergent like Tide Plus Febreze Freshness Sport specifically designed to fight tough sports stains like grass, dirt clay and blood.
 If it is too cold or wet outside, you can have an indoor gameday with options like cornhole, foosball, Twister, and balloon volleyball, paper flick football, and Horse (shooting from various positions) with a Nerf basketball.

 Have a Read-A-Thon: